awslabs/mlspace/frontend/docs/user-guide/notebooks.md

 it will not be available in the EMR cluster selection menu.

 If a notebook stop time has been configured by the project owner then that will also be visible in the "Notebook instance settings" section.
-This will be the daily stop time when MLSpace will automatically stop all active notebooks in the project.
+This will be the daily stop time when {{ $params.APPLICATION_NAME }} will automatically stop all active notebooks in the project.
 If the project owner has enabled the notebook stop time override option then a user will be able to modify this stop time when creating or updating a notebook.
 Stop times are approximate and will execute when the next stop workflow runs at a configured time interval.

 There are also advanced configuration options available to set the notebook volume size as well as to select from a list of available lifecycle configs.
-These configurations are managed externally to MLSpace and will vary depending on your specific installation.
+These configurations are managed externally to {{ $params.APPLICATION_NAME }} and will vary depending on your specific installation.

 ## Manage a Notebook Instance

 Owners of a notebook instance can start, stop, update, delete, and launch jupyter for notebook instance from their personal notebook list accessed by clicking "Notebooks" under "My Resources" on the left sidebar navigation.
-Projects also contain a notebook list that will include all notebooks associated with that project.
-MLSpace administrators can stop, delete, and update existing notebook instances.
+Projects also contain a notebook list that will include all notebooks associated with that project. {{ $params.APPLICATION_NAME }} administrators can stop, delete, and update existing notebook instances.
 Additionally project owners can stop, delete, and update any notebooks associated with the project for which they are an owner.
 All of these actions can be taken from the notebook list or from the notebook details view.